 A specialist fire consultant is one who has the capability to review the following data and information to arrive at the risk assessment of a cladding design.

 Often the cladding subcontractor starts his work very close to the handover date (he is lucky if the deadline has not passed already when he is awarded the contract).
 It is obvious that the constraints of time, money, availability of approved materials and possible lack of trained / certified installers can hinder the replication of approved drawings to the fullest.
 Not having an independent inspector who is empowered to ask the sub-contractor to remove and rework non-compliant installations is a recipe for a fire to happen.
-As an experienced and accredited inspection agency Thomas Bell Wright International Consultants have data to prove that having qualified and trained installers leads to quicker work completion and often saves more.
+As an experienced and accredited inspection agency, Thomas Bell Wright International Consultants has data to prove that having qualified and trained installers leads to quicker work completion and often saves more.

-Savings in material costs and money-man-hours justifies the higher perceived cost of trained and certified sub-contractors.
+Savings in material costs and money-man-hours justify the higher perceived cost of trained and certified sub-contractors.
 Accreditations to ISO 17020 or Accreditation Criteria for Special Inspection Agencies (AC291) by International Accreditation Service (IAS), which is a subsidiary of the International Code Council, offer the tools to validate independent inspection agencies.

 Months of preparation and millions spent by stakeholders to achieve compliance go futile in certain projects that miss out on these potential pitfalls: